The latest industry news and insights

 This particular case revolved around a member of a sales team at a building firm.
 This staff member was reasonably new having recently transferred to my client’s company from a rival building firm.
 Concerns of potential business data theft arose when this staff member promptly quit and returned to their original employment.
 Having been provided with the various lists of clients, contacts and pricing that would be best kept out of that rival’s hands.

-As this sales staff member had been given a company car with a tracking device during their short stay, the historical movements of that company car were reviewed by the client and they found that staff member had been frequently making trips to their previous employer.
+As this sales staff member had been given a company car with a tracking device during their short stay, the historical movements of that company car were reviewed by the client and they found that the staff member had been frequently making trips to their previous employer.
 CYFOR were instructed to look into this individual’s computer to see what had been taking place, as there was now a solid suspicion that this staff member had joined my client’s company solely as a method of stealing their company data and providing it to their rival.

 As is typically the case, the computer initially appeared to have had most of the user content removed and the account seemed quite empty.
 As is also typically the case, a simple mistake from the user had left behind a huge amount of personal data.
 During the sales staff member’s brief stay with my client’s company, they appear to have been connecting their personal mobile phone to the computer in order to keep it charged.
 They failed to notice that they had also elected to back up their personal mobile to the computer as well…